rohitagarwal-gkmit/retailpulse-docs/docs/technical/schema_design.md

 ## Overview

 The system uses **PostgreSQL** as the database.
-The schema is designed to support a multi-store medical retail business, with detailed inventory tracking and role-based access for different user types.
+The schema is designed to support a multi-store medical retail business, with detailed inventory tracking and a flexible Role-Based Access Control (RBAC) system.

-It includes tables for managing stores, users, medicines, and a detailed inventory system that tracks pharmaceuticals by batch, expiry date, and location within each store.
-It also tracks financial transactions like bills and the movement of stock.
+The RBAC system is composed of `roles`, `permissions`, and a `role_permissions` junction table.
+This allows for granular control over user actions, making the system scalable and easy to manage.

 To ensure data integrity and history, all tables include `created_at`, `updated_at`, and `deleted_at` timestamps for soft deletes.